jaredhud/QuikDine-mobile/README.md

 This project is divided into 3 parts: mobile, server, and website.
 This repo, mobile, has the code of our mobile app.
 The server repo is the one that contacts Spoonacular API.
 The website repo allows people to vote for people's favorite recipe.

+We hope that you have fun and enjoy our app!

 ## Key Features

     + Item Quikshot - Add items on your pantry through your camera or text.